-The immune support gummy market has absolutely exploded over the past few years, but I'm going to tell you something most manufacturers won't: the vast majority of these products are fundamentally broken before they even reach store shelves.
-After spending decades in supplement manufacturing, I can say with complete certainty that creating a genuinely effective immune support gummy is one of the hardest formulation challenges in our entire industry-and most brands are failing spectacularly at it.
+The immune support gummy market exploded over the past few years, but here's something most manufacturers won't tell you: the vast majority of these products are fundamentally broken before they even reach store shelves.
+After decades in supplement manufacturing, I can say with certainty that creating a genuinely effective immune support gummy is one of the hardest formulation challenges in our industry—and most brands are failing spectacularly.

-Let me pull back the curtain on what's really happening in gummy production facilities and show you why the unique challenges of this delivery format make the immune support category so problematic.
+Let me show you what's really happening in gummy production facilities and why this delivery format makes the immune support category so problematic.

-The Heat Problem That Nobody Wants to Talk About
+The Heat Problem Nobody Wants to Talk About

-Here's something that should make every product developer pause: standard gelatin-based gummy production requires sustained temperatures of 160-180°F during the cooking phase.
-This isn't optional or a shortcut-it's absolutely necessary to achieve proper gelatin hydration and hit the Brix levels (typically 75-78%) you need for shelf stability.
+Standard gelatin-based gummy production requires sustained temperatures of 160-180°F during the cooking phase.
+This isn't optional—it's necessary for proper gelatin hydration and hitting the Brix levels (75-78%) you need for shelf stability.

-Now think about what happens when you throw heat-sensitive nutrients into that environment.
+Now think what happens when you throw heat-sensitive nutrients into that environment.

-Vitamin C starts degrading at temperatures as low as 86°F when it's in an aqueous solution.
-During a typical gummy manufacturing run, ascorbic acid can lose anywhere from 15-40% of its potency just during the cooking phase-before a single bottle ships.
-Most manufacturers formulate at exactly 100% of label claim, which means the product is already under-potent the moment it's made.
+Vitamin C starts degrading at temperatures as low as 86°F in an aqueous solution.
+During a typical gummy run, ascorbic acid can lose 15-40% of its potency just during cooking—before a single bottle ships.
+Most manufacturers formulate at exactly 100% of label claim, so the product is already under-potent the moment it's made.

 Zinc in chelated forms?
-Those carefully constructed mineral-amino acid bonds that supposedly enhance bioavailability literally fall apart under sustained heat exposure.
+Those carefully constructed mineral-amino acid bonds that supposedly enhance bioavailability literally fall apart under sustained heat.
 You end up with less absorbable forms, but the label still proudly claims that premium chelated version.

-And elderberry extract-probably the most popular botanical in immune gummies-contains anthocyanins with a half-life of about 2-3 hours at 160°F. Sure, the deep purple color might stick around (often with some help from added colorants), but those active polyphenolic compounds?
+And elderberry extract—the most popular botanical in immune gummies—contains anthocyanins with a half-life of about 2-3 hours at 160°F. Sure, the deep purple color might stick around (often with help from added colorants), but those active polyphenolic compounds?
 Significantly degraded.

-This is the uncomfortable truth that keeps me up at night: the very process required to create a gummy destroys the ingredients people are actually paying for.
+This is the uncomfortable truth: the very process required to create a gummy destroys the ingredients people are paying for.

 Water Activity: The Stability Killer Hiding in Plain Sight

-When you start incorporating botanical extracts-elderberry, echinacea, astragalus, whatever the marketing team thinks will sell-you're introducing hygroscopic compounds that actively pull moisture from the gelatin matrix.
+When you incorporate botanical extracts—elderberry, echinacea, astragalus—you're introducing hygroscopic compounds that pull moisture from the gelatin matrix.
 This creates microenvironments with elevated water activity that can hit 0.75 or higher, even when your bulk product tests fine.

 I've watched this play out in stability chambers more times than I can count.
-Immune support gummies pass initial specs with flying colors.
-Then at 3-6 months, the problems start.
-Texture becomes sticky or turns rock hard.
+Immune support gummies pass initial specs.
+Then at 3-6 months, problems start.
+Texture becomes sticky or rock hard.
 Colors migrate and bleed.
 And here's the really concerning part: microbial counts start climbing in products that should be perfectly shelf-stable.

 What's the industry's typical solution?
 Dump in more preservatives—potassium sorbate, sodium benzoate—and crank up the sugar content to increase osmotic pressure.
 Now you've got a product that's microbiologically stable but nutritionally questionable.
 High in sugar, loaded with preservatives, and still dealing with degraded actives.